Branching ratio and $CP$ violation of $B\to K\pi$ decays in a modified perturbative QCD approach: Abstract

 \section{Abstract}

-We calculate the branching ratio and \textit{CP} violations for $B\rightarrow K\pi$ decays in a modified perturbative QCD approach based on $k_T$ factorization.
+We calculate the branching ratios and \textit{CP} violations for $B\rightarrow K\pi$ decays in a modified perturbative QCD approach based on $k_T$ factorization.
 The resummation effect of the transverse momentum regulates the endpoint singularity.
 Using the $B$ meson wave function that is obtained in the relativistic potential model, soft contribution can not be suppressed effectively by Sudakov factor.
 Soft scale cutoff and soft $BK$, $B\pi$ and $K\pi$ form factors have to be introduced.
 The most important next-to-leading-order contributions from the vertex corrections, the quark loops, and the magnetic penguins are also considered.
 In addition, the contribution of the color-octet hadronic matrix element is included which is essentially of long-distance dynamics.
-Our predictions for branching ratios and \textit{CP} violations are in good agreement with the experimental data.
-Especially the theoretical result of dramatic difference between the \textit{CP} violations of $B^+\rightarrow K^+\pi^0$ and $B^0\rightarrow K^+\pi^-$ is consistent with experimental measurement, therefore the $K\pi$ puzzle in $B$ decays can be resolved in our way of the modified perturbative QCD approach.
+Our predictions for all the branching ratios and most \textit{CP} violations are well consistent with the experimental data.
+Especially the theoretical result of dramatic difference between the \textit{CP} violations of $B^+\rightarrow K^+\pi^0$ and $B^0\rightarrow K^+\pi^-$ is in good agreement with experimental measurement, therefore the $K\pi$ puzzle in $B$ decays can be resolved in our way of the modified perturbative QCD approach.